Virtual column: MySQL

 Support for virtual columns, known in MySQL as generated columns, started becoming available in MySQL 5.7.
 Various limitations on their use have been relaxed in subsequent versions.

 Oracle

 Since version 11g, Oracle supports virtual columns.

 SQL Server

 Microsoft SQL Server supports virtual columns, but they are called Computed Columns.

 SQL Server supports both persisted and non-persisted computed columns.

 Firebird

 Firebird has always supported virtual columns as its precursor InterBase supports it, called Computed Columns.

 Firebird supports virtual columns, not persistent ones and allows for sub-selects, calling built in functions, external functions and stored routines in the virtual column expression.

 Syntax

-Creating a virtual column can be done during table creation and when adding columns to an existing table, the syntax used to define a virtual column is the following:
+Creating a virtual column can be done during table creation or when adding columns to an existing table.
+The syntax used to define a virtual column is the following: